Linuxfabrik/lfops/roles/wordpress/README.md

 `wordpress__database_name`

 * The name of the database.
+Each instance on a host needs its own.
 * Type: String.
 * Default: `'wordpress'`